micro-toolkit/logger-facade-console-plugin-nodejs/README.md

 npm install logger-facade-console-plugin-nodejs
 ```

-Set up plugins and log in a human readable format
+## Set up plugins and log in a human readable format

+If you use metadata, to improve readability you may want to use `prettyPrint: true`.

 ```javascript
 var Logger = require('logger-facade-nodejs');